MikroElektronika/mikrosdk_click_v2/clicks/mcp251863/DETAILS.md

 ## Example Description

-> This example demonstrates the use of an MCP251863 click board by showing the communication between the two click boards configured as a receiver and transmitter.
+> This example demonstrates the use of an MCP251863 Click board by showing the communication between the two Click boards configured as a receiver and transmitter.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger, performs the click default configuration and displays the selected application mode.
+> Initializes the driver and logger, performs the Click default configuration and displays the selected application mode.

 ```c